dn-m/Plan/Architecture.md

         }
     }

+    // TODO: Abstract away duplication in protocol for the user-selection model types

     /// Data structure holding overlapping ranges of filters (hide c for a:b in (t0,t1)). private struct FilterModel {
         let backingModel: ...